golanlevin/DrawingWithMachines/assignments/2025/06_hand/README.md

-# 6: Field/Distribution
+# 6: Hand

-*Provisionally — Details TBA:*

-* 6.1.
-Readings
-* 6.2.
-Flow Field
-* 6.3.
-Feedback: Packing, Ice-Ray
-* 6.4.
-A Field/Distribution Composition
+This is an all-new assignment.
+Details TBA!

 ---